MarsBased/handbook/sections/development.md

 - Review the code produced by the developers, ensuring:
   - All the code follow our quality standards at code and architecture levels.
   - The changes introduced met the requirements needed, no more and no less.
-  - The changes don't introduce bugs.
+  - The changes don't introduce obvious bugs.
+- Write technical specifications for tasks.
+- Perform research tasks to solve complex problems / requirements.
+- Decide 3rd party services to use (DevOps, log management, error tracking, etc.)

 ###  1.3. <a name='Developer'></a>Developer

-Developers are the people in charge of creating the code following the previous analysis made by the Project Manager and the Tech Lead.
+Developers are in charge of building and maintaining the software following the previous analysis made by the Project Manager and the Tech Lead.

 Responsibilities: